RigoBlock/rigoblock-website/_project/05_principles.md

 - **Aligned Incentives**

-  Proof-of-Performance rewards operators — human or AI.
+  Proof-of-Performance rewards operators and GRG stakers.

 - **Agent-Native by Design**

-  Scoped Delegation, X402 API, Manual and Delegated operation modes, and protocol-enforced safety rails — built for AI agents and autonomous strategies.
+  Scoped Delegation, X402 API, Human-in-the-Loop or Fully Autonomous modes — built for AI agents and autonomous strategies.

-- **Ship in the Open**
+- **Onchain bindings**

-  Open Source.
-We build publicly and deliver what we commit to.
+  Our vaults are smart.
+They know when to remove unnecessary approvals.
+They block rogue transactions by design.